 "A soothing eye pain alleviator and skin protectant."

 Best Scented: DreamTime Sweet Dreams Sleep Mask at Amazon

 "Boasts a soothing yet subtle natural lavender scent."

 Best Overall: Bedtime Bliss Contoured Sleep Mask

 For a comfortable fit at an affordable price that’s a cut above the competition, the Bedtime Bliss Contoured Sleep Mask is a great choice.
-Designed to fit your face without putting pressure on the eyes, the mask features adjustable straps, a contoured shape around the nose, soft material and it completely blocks out light.
-Soft padding on the sides prevent it from rubbing and makes it easy to forget you have it on.
-The mask also comes with a convenient carry bag and earplugs to drown out background noise.
-Many Amazon buyers stated that they tried several sleep masks before having success with Bedtime Bliss.
+Designed to fit your face without putting pressure on the eyes, the mask features adjustable straps, a contoured shape around the nose, soft material, and it completely blocks out light.
+Soft padding on the sides prevents it from rubbing and makes it easy to forget you have it on.
+The eye mask also comes with a convenient carry bag and earplugs to drown out background noise.
+Many reviewers stated that they tried several sleep masks before having success with Bedtime Bliss.

 Best Basic: Jersey Slumber 100 Percent Silk Sleep Mask